shiyu22/user_base_recommend/README.md

    $ unzip ml-1m.zip
    ```

-3. Processing data as a pickle file
+3. Processing data as a pickle file.

    ```bash
    # Install the requirements